Ladysnake/Cardinal-Components-API/README.md

 }
 ```

-Check out **https://ladysnake.org/wiki/cardinal-components-api/dev-install** for up-to-date buildscript samples
-with `build.gradle`, `build.gradle.kts`, and  `libs.versions.toml`.

 You can find the current version of the API in the [**releases**](https://github.com/Ladysnake/Cardinal-Components-API/releases) tab of the repository on Github.

 Cardinal Components API is split into several modules.
 To depend on the all-encompassing master jar, use the dependency string
 `org.ladysnake.cardinal-components-api:cardinal-components-api:<VERSION>`.
 That artifact brings every module to your dev env, but you often do not need all of them for a project.
-Also note that the maven version of the fat jar is actually empty, so you will have to require users to install it from curseforge or modrinth if you do not bundle all required modules.
+Also note that the maven version of the fat jar is actually empty, so you will have to require users to install it from
+a mod distribution platform like [Modrinth](https://modrinth.com/mod/cardinal-components-api) if you do not bundle all required modules.

 **[[List of individual module names and descriptions]](https://ladysnake.org/wiki/cardinal-components-api/landing#modules)**